 Here are six smart uses of texting for advancement professionals:

-Whether students already have a texting relationship with your institution or not, it is a good first step to send out end-of-semester and graduation information to lay the groundwork for communications down the road.
+They'll soon be alumni.
+So, whether students already have a texting relationship with your institution or not, it is a good first step to send out end-of-semester and graduation information.
+This communication can lay the groundwork for lasting conversations.

 Congrats <FIRST NAME>!
 Welcome to the <School Name> alumni family.
-Stay connected by joining our alumni network, and let us know what types of communications you'd like to receive here: <URL>.
-Feel free to text this number any time!
+Want to stay connected by joining our alumni network?
+Let us know and we'll set you up for updates that matter to you!

-Via the provided link, allow new grads to indicate their texting preferences (i.e. updates from athletics, alumni/ chapter events, or fundraiser initiatives).
-Highlight the benefits on the page and let alumni know exactly how you intend to text them so they won’t view your correspondence as spam.
+Interested students and soon-to-be grads can indicate their texting preferences (i.e. updates from athletics, alumni/ chapter events, or fundraiser initiatives).
+Because they'll only be receiving texts about things that interest them, they'll welcome any information.
+You can keep track and let alumni know exactly how you intend to text them so they won’t view your correspondence as spam.

-2. Keep in contact with recent graduates (1 to 2 years out)
+2. Stay connected with recent graduates (1 to 2 years out)

-For very recent graduates, 1-2 years out, establish a texting relationship with a welcome message that extols the benefits of being an alumnus.
+A graduate will feel closest to their college immediately after achieving the goal of graduation.
+Take advantage of those good vibes by establishing a texting relationship immediately.
+Send a welcome text message that extols the benefits of being an alumnus.
 Again, let your contacts indicate their texting preferences so they are only receiving messages they value.
-By drawing upon their unique interests, you can tailor their message, increase their engagement, and reduce opt-outs.
+By drawing upon their unique interests, you can create a personalized experience and ensure they don't opt out.

-Hi <FIRST NAME>, this is Amber, President of the <School Name> Alumni Association.
-We are here to help you stay connected to your alma mater.
-Do you prefer to get texts about events, giving opportunities, and campus happenings?
-Text us at this number any time or update your preferences here: <URL>.
+Hi <FIRST NAME>, this is <Alum Name>, President of the <School Name> Alumni Association.
+We are here to help you stay connected to <School Name>.
+Do you prefer to get texts about events, career information, giving opportunities, and campus happenings?
+Text us at this number any time.

-Be sure to incorporate other mediums of your communications strategy.
-For instance, send an email in addition to your text to ensure that you reach grads for whom you have no mobile number.
+Double-up your efforts with other mediums to increase reach.
+For instance, send an email in addition to your text to ensure that you contact the grads you don't have a mobile number for.

 Sometimes less is more